 You can collect lost wages after a motorcycle accident injury through an insurance claim or personal injury lawsuit.
 The type of claim you can file depends on how your accident occurred and the severity of your injuries.

-A motorcycle accident lawyer can help you gather evidence, submit insurance claims, and file a personal injury lawsuit against the at-fault party.
+A Michigan motorcycle accident lawyer can help you gather evidence, submit insurance claims, and file a personal injury lawsuit against the at-fault party.
 When your injuries affect your ability to work in the future, you have a right to collect future lost income as well.
 Learn how to collect lost wages after a motorcycle accident and what factors can affect your settlement or award.

 File an Insurance Claim for Lost Wages After a Motorcycle Crash